sarahkona47/MineField-Navigator-Game/README.md

 The program allows you to play the game of "MineField Navigator."
 A 10 x 10 grid with mines is generated and the user must find a path to the top of the grid without hitting a mine.
 The mines are visible and randomly placed, increasing in number as the player advances in round.
 A new grid is generated every time the user hits a mine or advances a round.
 The number of lives and round can be found on the right side of the canvas.

-## Changes from Initial Plan

-From our initial plan, we changed two things: the visibility of the mines and the overall goal of the game.
-First, we planned to have the mines invisible to the user, progressively adding more.
-The problem with that is that a massive grid with no hints about what to navigate around is nearly impossible.
-It would have allowed for no strategy and would have resulted in just random user movements.
-By keeping the mines visible, the task of crossing the field becomes feasible with the actual strategy involved.
-Secondly, we planned for the game to run infinitely with a score accumulating based on the number of rounds completed.
-We wanted the game to be winnable yet increasingly difficult.
-By changing the condition for a win (beat 10 rounds), we were able to maintain this same mine generation style with later rounds being as difficult as we intended and with the game still having a purpose.

 ## How to Play
 Our code is seperated in three classes: MineFieldNavigator, Player, and Mine.
 To run the game, run the MineFieldNavigator.class (main).
 This will generate a canvas for the game.